-Rule 7007-1 DISCOVERY-RELATED MOTION PRACTICE
+Rule 7007-1 DISCOVERY-RELATED MOTION PRACTICE - Amended December 1, 2017

-- (a) Attorney's Affidavit.
-No discovery-related motion under Bankruptcy Rules 7026 through 7037 shall be heard unless counsel for the moving party files with the Court, at or prior to the hearing, an affidavit certifying that such counsel has conferred with counsel for the opposing party in a good faith effort to resolve by agreement the issues raised by the motion without the intervention of the Court and has been unable to reach an agreement.
-If any of the issues raised by motion have been resolved by agreement, the affidavit shall specify the issues so resolved and the issues remaining unresolved. - (b) Request for Informal Conference.
+- (a) Attorney's Affirmation.
+No discovery-related motion under Bankruptcy Rules 7026 through 7037 may be heard unless counsel for the moving party files with the Court, at or prior to the hearing, an affirmation certifying that such counsel has conferred with counsel for the opposing party in a good faith effort to resolve by agreement the issues raised by the motion without the intervention of the Court and that counsel have been unable to reach an agreement.
+If any of the issues raised by motion have been resolved by agreement, the affirmation shall specify the issues so resolved and the issues remaining unresolved. - (b) Request for Informal Conference.
 No discovery-related motion under Bankruptcy Rules 7026 through 7037 shall be heard unless counsel for the moving party first requests an informal conference with the Court and either the request has been denied or the discovery dispute has not been resolved as a consequence of the conference.